Dubie-eth/analos-nft-launcher/UPDATE-ANALOS-PROGRAMS-REPO.md

 If you discover a security vulnerability:

 1. **DO NOT** open a public GitHub issue
-2. Email: security@analos.io with details
+2. Email: support@launchonlos.fun with details
 3. Allow 90 days for patch development
 4. Coordinate disclosure timing